 Signs of under-active thyroid: Elevated serum cholesterol.
 Slow Achilles reflex.
 (I use this simple office technique with many of my patients.)

 Treat the autoimmunity that underlies most cases of thyroid disease.
 Most of the time, this means removing gluten from the diet and correcting the intestinal flora.

 Beyond that, the best way to enhance T3 in the cell is to address the inflammation that suppresses our cellular D1 deiodinase.

 For those who do need thyroid hormone supplementation, slow-release T3 or T4/T3 combination is preferable to T4 alone.

 There is SO much more to the thyroid story.

-Inflammation, stress hormones and nutritional deficiencies play a role at every step along that journey.
-No wonder thyroid is such a complicated and controversial topic.
+Inflammation, stress hormones and nutritional deficiencies can play a role at every step along that journey and cause underactive thyroid.